About this course

-Students have the option to complete the Graduate Diploma in Science (Advanced) by coursework alone (100 point coursework option) in areas of study: Mathematics and Statistics, Physics.
+Students have the option to complete the Graduate Diploma in Science (Advanced) by coursework only in areas of study: BioSciences, Mathematics and Statistics, Physics.

 Students also have the option to use the Graduate Diploma in Science (Advanced) by coursework in BioSciences, Mathematics and Statistics or Physics as an early exit point from the relevant Master of Science stream– i.e. Master of Science in BioSciences, Mathematics and Statistics, or Physics – where appropriate and subject to the approval of the stream Coordinator.

 Last updated: 17 August 2022